 Collage has locations on Alberta, in Sellwood and on Division.
 At the Division location, you will score deals and discounts.
 The store has a clearance corner with items marked at 50% to 95% off.

 Collage has also brought back its monthly free craft nights at all locations.

 Head to these locations to visit Collage in Portland: 3701 SE Division St., 1639 NE Alberta St. and 1634 SE Bybee Blvd.

 Mill End Store

 If you happen to be a crafter and a lover of local history, you have to go to the Mill End Store.
 This place has been family owned since 1918!
-Their 50,000 square foot facilities provide a one-stop shop for your next project.
+The 50,000 square foot facilities provide a one-stop shop for your next project.

-The size of the facility and the amount of fabric can be quite daunting, so prepare to make an afternoon out of it.
+The size of the facilities and the amount of fabric can be quite daunting, so prepare to make an afternoon out of it.
 For all of you who love a good search, you’ll feel right at home.